PrincetonUniversity/FOCUS/index.md

   A detailed description for these variables can be found in [initial.pdf](https://princetonuniversity.github.io/FOCUS/initial.pdf).
   These files should be placed in the same directory as the executable.
-  To obtain an template of the input namelist, you can just run `xfocus -i`.
+  To obtain an template of the latest input namelist, you can just run `xfocus -i`.

 * target plasma boundary